SkyTradeInc/BlockSpy/README.md

 # BlockSpy
-BlockSpy is a live tool to track ERC20 tokens transfered over the Ethereum network.
-Written in NodeJS
+BlockSpy is a live tool to track ERC20 tokens transfered over the Ethereum network, written in NodeJS

 # Screenshot
 ![screenshot](screenshot.png)